Skip to Site Header Skip to Main Content Skip to Footer

 Key Takeaways

-Napping can boost alertness, mood, and performance when done correctly.
-The timing, length, and sleep environment determine whether a nap helps or wrecks your nighttime sleep.
+Napping can improve alertness, create better mood, enhance alertness, and performance when done correctly.
+The timing, nap length, and sleep environment determine whether a nap helps or wrecks your nighttime sleep.

 • Short power naps of 10–20 minutes can boost alertness, mood, and performance without post-nap grogginess.